openbermuda/karmapi/docs/nodice/mana.rst

 My guess is galactic arrivals are lower frequency than current technology detects.

+The reasoning is that the modulation of de Sitter that an arriving galaxy creates is low frequency.

+Whereas a moderate sized quasar arriving would likely have a field differing significantly to its associated galaxy.

+Indeed should consider modelling this: interaction between inertial field for a galaxy and a nearby quasar.

 Wil see what turns up this year as I think new science runs are due.